RanyAlbegWein/HHH_privacy_policy/index.md

 We collect the following types of information:

-- **Account Information:** When you sign up via Google or Facebook, we receive your name, email address, and profile picture.
+- **Account Information:** When you sign up via Google or Email, we receive your name, email address, and profile picture.
 - **Nickname:** The username you choose within the app.
 - **User-Generated Content:** Jokes you write and publish in the app.
 - **Activity Data:** Likes, dislikes, favorites, and users you follow.